 Although LED lighting may have a higher initial cost than incandescent and compact fluorescent light bulbs, the cost is quickly recouped over time in lower electricity costs.

 Think about it.
 The same LED technology that lights up the Times Square Ball can also be used to brighten your home.

-If you have any question about energy efficient LED lighting for your home, give the Bonney certified premier electricians a call at 800-444-0551.
+If you have any question about energy efficient LED lighting for your home, give the Bonney electrical technicians a call at 800-444-0551.